freedomofpress/securedrop/docs/development/client.rst

 * ``utils.py`` - generic utility functions needed throughout the application.
 * ``gui`` - this namespace contains two modules: ``main.py`` (containing the ``Window`` class through which all interactions with the user interface should happen) and ``widgets.py`` (containing all the custom widgets used by the ``Window`` class to draw the user interface).

-We try very hard to leep the application logic and UI code cleanly separated.
+We try very hard to keep the application logic and UI code cleanly separated.
 Furthermore, we try equally hard to ensure the main GUI code always remains unblocked.
 For instance look at how the ``APICallRunner`` is used in ``logic.py`` to make unblocked network calls to the remote API.

 We encourage developers to make sure all classes, methods and functions have docstrings describing the intention behind the code.
-Obviously, it's important that such docstrings **remain up to date** as the code evolves. ;-)
+Obviously, it's important that such docstrings **remain up to date** as the code evolves.

 If possible, please use `Python type hints <https://docs.python.org/3.5/library/typing.html>`_ for new code.
 We're going to transition the code base to this style in the